MicrosoftDocs/msteams-docs/msteams-platform/tabs/send-activity-feed-notification.md

 ### Install the Teams app

 Teams apps must be installed in a team, chat, or for a user in personal scope for users to receive activity feed notifications.
 For details, see [Teams app distribution methods](/microsoftteams/platform/concepts/deploy-and-publish/overview).
-For development purposes, we prefer [uploading](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload).
+For development purposes, we prefer [app upload](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload).
 After development, you can choose the right distribution method based on whether you want to distribute to one tenant or to all tenants.

 You can also use [Teams app installation](/graph/api/resources/teamsappinstallation) APIs to manage Teams app installations.